asadeg02/course-2019-spr-proj/asadeg02_gxy9598_kanastas/README.md

 **Optimization Problem**:

-For project 2 we are interested finding a linear regression model between crime rate of streets and the average value of of the properties in that street. since the logic behind finding a best fit linear model is to maximize a maximum likelihood estimator which means minimizing a sum of square errors function, this counts as an optimization problem. we are have also found the regression model between age of the owner and number of the properties the own and we have done this for multiple sub sets of data and for different range ages.
+For project 2 we are interested in finding a linear regression model between crime rate of streets and the average value of of the properties in that street. since the logic behind finding a best fit linear model is to maximize a maximum likelihood estimator which means minimizing a sum of square errors function, this counts as an optimization problem. we are have also found the regression model between age of the owner and number of the properties the own and we have done this for multiple sub sets of data and for different range ages.
 Please see next sections short report of results.
 Using these results we can come up with interesting interactive visulization for project 3.

 **Statistical Analysis**: